ds-04/cobbler_deploy/README.md

 ## Included v3.2.0 fixes

-- /etc/profile.d script to warn administrator of cobbler-loaders deprecation
+- /etc/profile.d script to warn administrator of cobbler-loaders deprecation.
-- Copy syslinux files to /var/lib/cobbler/loaders
+- Copy syslinux files to /var/lib/cobbler/loaders.

 # Setting up the role

 - 1) Copy the defaults/main.yml to vars/main.yml and edit accordingly.
 See header text.
+- 2) Ensure you configure ISO URLs to reflect your locality.
-- 2) Know your SELinux environ
+- 3) Know your SELinux environ.
-- 3) Run the role
+- 4) Run the role.

 **If you do nothing for i), you'll end with defaults which results in:<br><br>
    ISOs downloaded: CentOS-7-x86_64-Minimal-2009.iso, debian-10.10.0-amd64-netinst.iso<br>